GitHub for publishing

 Example: jules32 is a user account, openscapes is an organization group.

-You can think of them like other social media accounts: I can be an individual or part of a group, and there are permissions associated with both.
+You can think of them like other social media accounts: you can be an individual or part of a group, and there are permissions associated with both.

 Repositories (“repos”)